Learning Hub 2.0 — platform refresh research

 Two things stood out from this project.

-Second, pairing SUS with CSAT gave the deliverable two complementary anchors.
+First, pairing SUS with CSAT gave the deliverable two complementary anchors.
 SUS let me speak to usability in a comparable, well-established metric; CSAT let me speak to overall sentiment in a metric the team already tracked.
-That combination made the findings hard to dismiss — both halves of the table could see something familiar.
+Running both before and after the redesign gave us a direct pre/post comparison rather than a one-time snapshot.